 The concept of hospitality, the generous and cordial provision of services to a guest, is at the heart of our industry.
-These services can include room accommodations, food and beverages, meeting facilities, reservations, information on hotel services, information on local attractions, and the like.
-Hospitality is a subjective concept, and the degree of hospitality a guest perceives has implications for the overall financial success of the hotel.
-Guests who feel they are not treated with respect or have not received full value for their dollar will seek out other hotels they believe will provide hospitality.
+These services, in the hotel industry, can include room accommodations, food and beverages, meeting facilities, reservations, information on hotel services, information on local attractions, and the like.
+Hospitality is a very subjective concept, and the degree of hospitality a guest perceives has implications for the overall financial success of the hotel.
+Guests who feel they are not treated with respect or have not received full value for their dollar will seek out others who they believe do provide hospitality.
 This chapter is intended to instill in you, the future professional in the hospitality industry, a sense of responsibility for providing professional hospitality.
-As you prepare for a career in an industry that may differentiate its product by continual and efficient delivery of professional hospitality service, this material will serve as a primer for your development (Figure 11-1).
+As you prepare for a career in an industry that may differentiate its product by continual and efficient delivery of professional hospitality service, these basic rudiments will serve as a primer for your development (Figure 11-1).